 Whenever the term “gaming laptop” is mentioned, chances are it will conjure images of blocky, gaudy laptops with striking red highlights or a completely over-the-top product like the Acer Predator 21X.
 However, if you look at the lower end of the price spectrum, you’ll find something completely different.

-The Acer Aspire E 15 is a budget-friendly gaming laptop – if we can even call it that and not merely a laptop that just so happens to be adequate for playing some less demanding games.
+The Acer Aspire E 15 is a budget-friendly gaming laptop – if we can even call it that and not just a laptop that happens to be adequate for playing some less demanding games.
 Today, we’ll be taking a closer look at it, all the things it does right, and some things it does wrong.

 The Aspire E 15 is a fairly unremarkable laptop.
 It boasts a simple matte black exterior with the only standout detail being the textured back.

-Finally, weighing in at about 5.27 pounds (2.39 kg), the Aspire E 15 weights about as much as your average laptop, and the same goes for its proportions, as it isn’t overly bulky but isn’t exactly ultra-thin either.
+Finally, weighing in at about 5.27 pounds (2.39 kg), the Aspire E 15 weights about as much as your average laptop, and the same goes for its proportions, as it isn’t either overly bulky or ultra-thin.

 The Acer Aspire E 15 won’t impress anyone with its exterior design, that’s for sure.
 But what about the internals?